-Sr. Marilín Llanes, OP received a business degree from Barry University and worked in many positions in financial institutions.
+Sr. Marilín Llanes, OP, Chair, received a business degree from Barry University and worked in many positions in financial institutions.
 Having moved to San Antonio, Texas, she managed legal clinics at St. Mary’s University Center for Legal and Social Justice.
 Sister Marilin holds a master’s in mental health counseling from St. Mary’s University and a graduate degree in school psychology from Trinity University.
 Sister Marilín has served as a licensed school psychologist in school districts in San Antonio, Texas and Joliet, Illinois.

 Since 2011, Sister Elise has served as Director of Communications, also overseeing Technology until 2014.
 She previously served as co-director of Santuario Sisterfarm, an eco-spirituality center in the Texas Hill Country, and as founding editor of Sor Juana Press.
 Sister Elise had previously served as Director of Communications and Development for St. Mary’s University School of Law in San Antonio; Vice President for Membership and Media Communications for Common Cause in Washington, DC; and as a communications, development and management consultant to numerous national and regional non-profit organizations.

 Kristine Cooper started working with the PAB in October 2013 as Executive Assistant after serving six years as a receptionist at Weber Center.
 Prior to working on the Adrian Dominican Sisters Campus, she spent 17 years as a cashier at Adrian Public Schools.
 In 2018 Kristine assumed the title of PAB Office Manager and works in consultation with members of the PAB Board and the Director to keep the day-to-day operations of the office running smoothly.